 When it comes to topical essential oils, determining the correct regulatory pathway to ensure full compliance typically depends on how you wish to market the product.
 Do you intend your essential oil to be diluted and worn as a blissfully scented fragrance oil, or do you intend for the product to be used to help relax the consumer and offer some relief for that headache he or she has had all day?
 If you chose the former, then you can market your product under the Canadian cosmetic framework.
 If you choose the latter, then your product must be regulated as a Natural Health Product (NHP) in Canada.

 The main difference between the manner in which cosmetics and topical NHPs are regulated often comes down to marketing.
 NHPs are required to carry a health claim on their labels whereas cosmetics are not permitted to make health claims.
 In the example above, the fragrance oil is considered a cosmetic, while the oil used for relaxation and headache relief is an NHP.
-It is important to note, that these 2 products (i.e. the cosmetic and the NHP) can be identical in formulation and yet regulated via 2 different regulatory pathways in Canada.
+It is important to note, that these 2 products (i.e. the cosmetic and the NHP) can be identified in the formulation and yet regulated via 2 different regulatory pathways in Canada.
 It typically comes down to the intended use of the product.

 Health Canada defines aromatherapy as “a branch of botanical medicine which uses essential oils and other volatile/aromatic plant extracts for therapeutic or medicinal effect”.
 If you are looking to market your essential oils for their therapeutic purposes, the Natural and Non-Prescription Health Products Directorate (NNHPD) has published an aromatherapy monograph outlining the specific therapeutic indications of various commonly used essential oils.
 While this is an excellent resource, applicants are always permitted to submit their own evidence to support indications or oils which may not be present in the monograph.